Mountaintop view in Grenada

 The Diamond Chocolate Factory (Jouvay), was rated among the top 10 chocolate factories in the world by National Geographic!
 We went on a factory tour and were walked through the rigorous 10-step cocoa production process.
 I now have an even greater appreciation for chocolate.
 Each chocolate bar takes two weeks to make!

-We went on a chocolate tasting where I tried 100% cocoa for the first time—bitter and not my favorite, though packed with health benefits like improved blood flow and lower blood pressure.
+We went on a chocolate tasting, where I tried 100% cocoa for the first time—bitter and not my favorite, although it’s packed with health benefits, such as improved blood flow and lower blood pressure.
 I also saw a cocoa bean for the first time and tasted the seed, which was surprisingly sweet and fruity in its natural state.

 2) Try the rum

 Rum is the honorary liquor of the Caribbean.
 I went on a rum tasting at Clarke’s Court Distillery, a local distillery.
-For $2 USD, I sampled a diverse selection of rums, ranging from the most modern blends to the oldest and rarest rums.
+For $2 USD, I sampled a diverse selection of rums, from the most modern blends to the oldest and rarest.

-My favorite was the Old Grog extra mature rum, one of the only ones I could drink without squinting my face.
+My favorite was the Old Grog extra-mature rum, one of the few I could drink without wincing.

 3) Visit a rum shack